TAtt2away vs laser

 The tatt2away DIFFERENCE

 Tatt2Away works with the body’s natural healing process to lift pigment out of the skin.
-The treatment uses a proprietary solution to liberate the old ink from your skin, which is drawn into a special scab and removed.
+The treatment uses a proprietary process to liberate the old ink from your skin, which is drawn into a special scab and removed.
 When the scab is gone (10 to 21 days), so is the ink.
 Best of all, the process is effective on all colors of ink.

 dr Jeffery L. Deal